Aeroluna/LunaCoopMod/README.md

 An iconic defensive Terran structure for the defensive Terran commander.

+- Buffed P2.
+  - Upgrade Fire Suppression System heals structures to 100% health.

+P2 suspiciously improved all upgrades but this one.

+- Added Dual-Fusion Welders.

+The turret/mech commander gets more improvements to sustaining turrets/mech.

 - Reworked Defense Matrix to no longer require research.

 https://www.maguro.one/2017/10/upgrades-in-co-op.html